Your marketing content vision has finally come to life.

 Ink Holdout: a paper’s ability to keep ink on its surface rather than absorbing it.
 On a paper with higher ink holdout, ink will dry by oxidation rather than absorption.

-The type of paper finish you choose depends on how you want the paper to feel.
+you choose depends on how you want the paper to feel.
 It's important to remember that while a paper’s finish determines how it feels, it’s coating affects the glossiness and ink-absorbency of the paper.
 Finishes range from very smooth to very rough, but the four most common types are:

 Smooth: Paper with a smooth finish feels very smooth to the touch and has no visual embossments or indentations.